 Thinking about how much to win is so much more fun and exciting.

-But the problem with this is that there is no way to know (or control) how much we can win.
+The problem is that there’s no way to know (or control) how much we can win.
 That’s up to the market, not us.

 We can only know (and control) how much we’d lose if we’re wrong.